-New Roots is a bespoke mentoring and peer-to-peer support programme for people who identify as Black, Asian or Minority Ethnic (BAME).
-It will open up access to the resources, networks and expertise that they need to help transform their ideas into thriving enterprises and careers.
+New Roots is a mentoring and peer-to-peer support programme for people from a BAME background interested in entrepreneurship.
+New Roots will support 20 people with access to the resources, networks, and expertise needed to transform their ideas into thriving enterprises and careers.

 New Roots is a free programme in partnership with GoDaddy.